KBMY: History

-KBMY signed on for the first time on March 31, 1985, and KMCY signed on for the first time in June 1985; bringing the full ABC schedule to central and western North Dakota and eastern Montana for the first time ever.
+KBMY signed on for the first time on March 31, 1985, and KMCY signed on for the first time on June 19, 1985; bringing the full ABC schedule to central and western North Dakota and eastern Montana for the first time ever.
 Before 1985, this area had been one of the last in the United States without full network service.
 ABC was limited to off-hours clearances on KX Television (KXMC/KXMD/KXMB/KXMA) and Meyer Television (KFYR/KQCD/KMOT/KUMV).
-From the 1970s onward, some cable subscribers in western North Dakota received ABC programming from KULR-TV (now NBC) from Billings, KFBB-TV from Great Falls, KOTA-TV from Rapid City or KUSA in Denver.
+From the 1970s onward, some cable subscribers in western North Dakota received the full ABC schedule from KULR-TV (now NBC) from Billings, KFBB-TV from Great Falls, KOTA-TV from Rapid City or KUSA in Denver.
 The eastern half of the market was served by Fargo's KTHI-TV (now KVLY-TV) until it swapped affiliations with WDAY/WDAZ in 1983.
 From 1983 onward, cable systems in Bismarck piped in WDAY-TV, while cable systems in Minot piped in WDAZ.

 On paper, western North Dakota had been large enough to support three full network affiliates since at least the late 1960s.
 However, this region is one of the largest geographic markets in the nation, spilling across large slices of North Dakota, Montana, and South Dakota.
-It is so vast that KX Television and Meyer Television both need four full-power stations to adequately cover it.
+It is so vast that KX Television and Meyer Television both needed four full-power stations to adequately cover it.
 On paper, the FCC collapsed central and western North Dakota into one giant market in 1957.
-However, the market was not fully realized until 1980, when Meyer upgraded its low-powered translator in Dickinson to a full-powered station, prompting Dickinson's original station, KDIX-TV (now KXMA) to become a separately-owned satellite of KX Television.
+However, due to Dickinson being on Mountain Time, the market was not fully realized until 1980, when Meyer upgraded its low-powered translator in Dickinson to full-powered KQCD, prompting Dickinson's original station, KDIX-TV (now KXMA) to become a separately-owned satellite of KX Television.
 Additionally, the only available commercial allocations were on the UHF band; UHF stations have never covered large areas very well.
 By the early 1980s, cable television—a must for acceptable television in much of this vast market—had gained enough penetration for a network affiliate on the UHF band to be viable.